-Trust employs significantly more female staff (85%) than men (15%), and female employees are represented as the majority across most areas of our organisation.
+Trust employs significantly more female staff (84%) than men (16%) with female employees representing the majority of the workforce across most areas of our organisation.

-The pay gap is driven by the high proportion our employees being employed in front line care and support roles, which is generally a lower paid sector, with the majority of these employees being female and hence adversely impacting the mean gender pay gap.
+The pay gap is driven by the high proportion of our employees being employed in front line care and support roles, which is generally a lower paid sector.
+This together with the majority of these employees being female adversely impacts the mean gender pay gap.